Prof Colin Bailey

 Brief Biography

-He joined The University of Manchester in 2002 as Professor of Structural Engineering, and became Head of the School of Mechanical, Aerospace and Civil Engineering at Manchester in 2007.
-He was then appointed Vice-President of the University and Dean of the Faculty of Science and Engineering in 2009, before becoming Deputy President and Deputy Vice-Chancellor in 2014.
-His leadership achievements at Manchester include the launch of a number of high profile research projects, such as the BP International Centre for Advanced Materials, The National Graphene Institute (£61m) and The Sir Henry Royce Institute (£283m).
-He also has significant non-executive experience, sitting on the Board of a number charities and organisations.
+He joined the University of Manchester in 2002 as Professor of Structural Engineering, and became Head of the School in 2007.
+He was then appointed Vice-President of the Faculty of Science and Engineering in 2009, before becoming Deputy President and Deputy Vice-Chancellor in 2014.